Digital Privacy Under Attack: Challenges and Enablers: Attacks on Statistical Aggregated Data

 Many studies are devoted to achieving the trade-off between utility and privacy in linear query for reconstruction attacks~\cite{dinur2003revealing, dwork2008new}.
 The seminal study of~\citet{dinur2003revealing} introduced a polynomial-time algorithm $M$ to reconstruct a good approximation to the statistical database with low error and a high success probability.
-They drew a pivotal conclusion: to prevent \textit{blatant non-privacy} defined above, it is necessary to add the perturbation of magnitude $\Omega (\sqrt{n})$ to the output perturbation sanitiser, which possibly deteriorates the database utility completely. ~\Cref{tbl:recfirst} summarizes the main results of this pioneering work.
-In summary, \citet{dinur2003revealing} demonstrated the trade-off between data utility and privacy when computing statistics on sensitive information of the confidential database.
+They drew a pivotal conclusion: to prevent \textit{blatant non-privacy} as defined above, it is necessary to add the perturbation of magnitude $\Omega (\sqrt{n})$ to the output perturbation sanitiser, which may completely break the database utility. ~\Cref{tbl:recfirst} summarizes the main results of this pioneering work.
+In summary, \citet{dinur2003revealing} demonstrated the trade-off between data utility and privacy when computing statistics on sensitive information from the confidential database.

-After that, a series of studies have been done on the effects of the perturbation added to the answers of querying, the limitations of adversary queries and the computational time complexity on the success of the reconstruction attacks ~\cite{dwork2007price,dwork2008new}. \citet{dwork2007price} introduced a slightly extreme situation where the curators give completely incorrect answers to a small fraction of queries, by combining the reconstruction attacks with \textit{LP Decoding} for error correction.
-They demonstrated that {\textit{any database query mechanism which \begin{itemize} \item provides arbitrarily inaccurate answers on a \num{0.239} fraction of randomly generated privacy weighted subset-sum queries; and \item adds additional $O(\sqrt{n})$ error to any reasonable number of answers \end{itemize} may be non-private. \citet{dwork2008new} introduced a class of more powerful attacks that require only $n$ deterministically chosen queries.
+{ } After that, a number of studies were carried out on the effects of the perturbation added to the answers of the queries, the limitations of adversary queries and the computational time complexity on the success of the reconstruction attacks ~\cite{dwork2007price,dwork2008new}. \citet{dwork2007price} introduced a somewhat extreme situation where the curators give completely wrong answers to a small fraction of queries, by combining the reconstruction attacks with \textit{LP Decoding} for error correction.
+They showed that any database query mechanism that provides arbitrarily inaccurate answers on a \num{0.239} fraction of randomly generated privacy weighted subset-sum queries and adds additional $O(\sqrt{n})$ error to any reasonable number of answers can be non-private. \citet{dwork2008new} introduced a class of more powerful attacks that require only $n$ deterministically chosen queries.
 For these queries, adding an arbitrary perturbation to a $(\frac{1}{2}-\varepsilon)$ fraction of the responses can not defend against an adversary who completes the attack in a fixed amount of time, regardless of the size of the database.
 The \textit{No-free-lunch} theorem~\cite{kifer2011no} indicates that the published responses to statistical queries provide evidence of data participation, so that the subsequent noise queries will not be sufficient to protect privacy.
 From above, we should know that the accuracy of reconstruction attacks depends on the magnitude of the perturbation, the number of queries and the size of the database. \Cref{tbl:reccompare} summarized the main features of the above representative reconstruction attacks.